Ghost town: Oceania

 The boom and bust of gold rushes and the mining of other ores has led to a number of ghost towns in both Australia and New Zealand.
 Other towns have become abandoned whether due to natural disasters, the weather, or the drowning of valleys to increase the size of lakes.

 In Australia, the Victoria gold rush led to numerous ghost towns (such as Cassilis and Moliagul), as did the hunt for gold in Western Australia (for example, the towns of Ora Banda and Kanowna).
 The mining of iron and other ores has also led to towns thriving briefly before dwindling.
+The town of Wittenoom was abandoned and demolished due to the health hazards posed by asbestos mining in the area.

 In New Zealand, the Otago gold rush similarly led to several ghost towns (such as Macetown).
 New Zealand's ghost towns also include numerous coal mining areas in the South Island's West Coast Region, including Denniston and Stockton.
 Natural disasters have also led to the loss of some towns, notably Te Wairoa, "The Buried Village", destroyed in the 1886 eruption of Mount Tarawera, and the Otago town of Kelso, abandoned after it was flooded repeatedly after heavy rainstorms.
 Early settlements on the rugged southwest coast of the South Island at Martins Bay and Port Craig were also abandoned, mainly due to the inhospitable terrain.